 Basic Installation Instructions

-The easiest way to install binary drivers is to use the built in Hardware Drivers manager in Ubuntu.
+The easiest way to install binary drivers is to use the built in Additional Drivers manager in Ubuntu.

 Without X / from the console

-If you need to change drivers without the use of the X GUI, perhaps because those drivers are not installed, you can with the jockey-text command.
-For example:
+If you need to change drivers without the use of the X GUI, perhaps because those drivers are not installed, you can with the following commands:

 jockey-text --help jockey-text -l jockey-text -e xorg:nvidia_current